BogdanFloris/BogdanFloris/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bogdan, a software engineer and technology enthusiast with 3+ years of experience in building robust software products using the best practices.
+I'm Bogdan, a software engineer and technology enthusiast with 4+ years of experience in building robust software products using the best practices.
 I enjoy mountains and skiing in particular, playing my guitars, and watching TV shows and movies.

-* 👨🏼‍💻 Software Engineer at @datacamp
+* 👨🏼‍💻 Senior Software Engineer at @datacamp
 * 🏠 Living in Bucharest, Romania
 * 📫 Contact me on: bogdan.floris@gmail.com
 * 🌍 Website (under construction): bogdanfloris.com